Tieske/Lua_library_template/readme.md

 =========================
 Library template providing boilerplate code with a fill-in-the-blanks approach.

-* can be used from Windows and *nix (API declaration).
+* can be used from Windows and *nix (API declaration)
+* supports Lua 5.1 and Lua 5.2
 * has default close/shutdown methods
-* optional global module table
+* optional global module table (for Lua 5.1 only)

 LICENSE
 -------
-Copyright 2012, Thijs Schreijer.
-License is MIT/X11, the same as Lua 5.1 itself
+Copyright 2012-2014, Thijs Schreijer.
+License is MIT/X11, the same as Lua itself

 UNIX
 -----